GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-A return message is sent back to the sender `control/actionResult /resources/restoreHRTFHeadRadius <string HRTF_id> <bool restored> <string description>`, indicating `restored=true`if the HRTF is successfuly set and `restored=false` if not.
+`control/actionResult /resources/restoreHRTFHeadRadius <string HRTF_id> <bool restored> <string description>`

+The return confirmation refers to the `HRTF_id`, indicating `restored=true`if the HRTF is successfuly set and `restored=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, it sends an echo to all subscribers but the sender: `/resources/restoreHRTFHeadRadius <string HRTF_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/restoreHRTFHeadRadius HRTF1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/resources/restoreHRTFHeadRadius HRTF1`

 BeRTA sends back to the sender: `control/actionResult /resources/restoreHRTFHeadRadius HRTF1 true success`

-BeRTA sends back to all subscribers but the sender: `/resources/restoreHRTFHeadRadius HRTF1`

 <!----------------------------------------------------------------------------------->
 ---